 These workouts can actually take you around the world—virtually, of course—through apps like Google Maps.
 You can “run” through mountains and along the beach if you want, with a “coach” who can even adjust your speed and incline as you go.
 Of course, there are also studio-style workouts that have you follow along to trainer-led instructions, all from the comfort of your home gym.

-Before you buy, check which workouts are preset on the machine itself in case you forgo any additional interactive programming.
+Before you buy, check which workouts are available on the machine itself, in case you forgo any additional interactive programming.
 Plenty of treadmills come with workouts that sync with a chest-strap heart rate monitor to enhance personalization, as well.
-They may also include interval training workouts (HIIT), which tend to have a potent effect on fat burning.
+These machines may also include interval training workouts (HIIT), which tend to have a potent effect on fat burning.

 Deck Length